In 2022, University of Houston's tuition was $10,856 a year for in-state students and $26,456 a year for out-of-state students.

-University of Houston is a public, state institution, so it offers a reduced tuition rate of $10,856 for in-state students who attend full-time.
+University of Houston is a public, state institution, which means it offers a reduced tuition rate of $10,856 for students who qualify as state residents and attend full-time.
+For students who are not considered Texas-residents, out-of-state tuition is $26,456 a year.

 University of Houston has the same tuition for international students as for those from out of state.